 There are two basic kinds of content on Instagram: photos and videos.
 Photos are the platform’s mainstay, but time spent watching videos has increased by 80 percent year by year.
 The app offers intuitive ways to capture and edit content, featuring excellent editing tools that make it easy to put your best foot forward.
 You can get even more creative with tools like Boomerang, which creates looping mini-videos, and Hyperlapse, a timelapse tool that smooths your video capture with Instagram’s in-house stabilization.
 Layout lets you combine images into collages or mirror pieces.

 You’ll also want to check out Instagram Stories.
 These posts live at the top of the main Instagram page for 24 hours.
 They’re customizable, clickable, and can be interactive, making them a great form of engagement.
 Once their 24 hours are up, you can post them to the Story Highlights section of your page permanently.
 500 million users view Stories every day and one third of the most viewed Stories are from businesses, so they should be an integral part of your strategy.
+For the full scoop on Instagram Stories, check out our guide here!

 Fortunately, you don’t have to be a professional photographer or videographer to use Instagram.
 You can create content that pops by following three basic photography rules: